vikasksrivastava/gridster-jekyll-theme/_posts/Network-Protocols/2020-07-03-LISP_Overview.md

   - The **MAP Server (MS)** Advertises EID (Endpoint ID) inot the LISP mapping system for ETRs that register to it.

 - **Proxy Engress/Ingress Tunnel Router or `PXTR`** : Acts as the border between LISP and Non LISP networks.
+Not used in the example here though.

 ![](LISPNet.png)